Seek the 80% In Your Strength Training

 Meaning -- it's specific to the strength sports e.g., powerlifting, weightlifting, strongman, etc...

 It's not for everyone.

 If you're not training for these competitive events -- constantly trying to increase your absolute strength every plan, workout, or session -- is not essential.

 Instead look to increase your 80% strength -- which correlates to approx. 5-8 rep max.

-Through science and experience, this is where TRUE strength is built.
+Through data and experience, this is where TRUE strength is built.